 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 3,615 Total first-time, first-year (freshman) women who applied 5,181 Total first-time, first-year (freshman) men who were admitted 2,741 Total first-time, first-year (freshman) women who were admitted 3,895 Total full-time, first-time, first-year (freshman) men who enrolled 856 Total part-time, first-time, first-year (freshman) men who enrolled 58 Total full-time, first-time, first-year (freshman) women who enrolled 984 Total part-time, first-time, first-year (freshman) women who enrolled 72
+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 3,338 Total first-time, first-year (freshman) women who applied 4,873 Total first-time, first-year (freshman) men who were admitted 2,631 Total first-time, first-year (freshman) women who were admitted 3,906 Total full-time, first-time, first-year (freshman) men who enrolled 818 Total part-time, first-time, first-year (freshman) men who enrolled 60 Total full-time, first-time, first-year (freshman) women who enrolled 927 Total part-time, first-time, first-year (freshman) women who enrolled 63 Total first-time, first-year (degree-seeking) who applied 8,211 Total first-time, first-year (degree-seeking) who were admitted 6,537 Total first-time, first-year (degree-seeking) who enrolled 1,868

 C2.
+Freshman wait-listed students

-Freshma n wait-listed students ✓ Stud lents who met admission requirements but whose final admission was contingent on space ava ailability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, plo ease answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waitin ng list ranked? □ Yes □ No \Rightarrow If yes, do you release that information to students? \square Yes \square No \Rightarrow Do you release that information to school counselors?
+✓ Students who met admission requirements but whose final admission was contingent on space availability --- ------------------ ------------------------ -- ------------------- --------------------

+Do you have a policy of placing students on a waiting list? \(\sigma\) Yes \(\times\) No

+If yes, please answer the questions below for Fall 2021 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

+Is your waiting list ranked? ☐ Yes □ No

+$\Rightarrow$ If yes, do you release that information to students? ☐ Yes □ No $\Rightarrow$ Do you release that information to school counselors? □ Yes □ No